South Island: Television

-The South Island has seven regional stations (either non-commercial public service or privately owned) that broadcast only in one region or city: 45 South TV, Channel 39, Canterbury Television, CUE, Mainland Television, Shine TV, and Visitor TV.
+The South Island has a few regional stations (either non-commercial public service or privately owned) that broadcast only in one region or city: 45 South TV, Mainland Television, Shine TV, and Visitor TV.
 These stations mainly broadcast free to air on UHF frequencies; however, some are carried on subscription TV.
 Content ranges from local news, access broadcasts, satellite sourced news, tourist information and Christian programming to music videos.